lspestrip/Stripeline.jl/docs/src/simulation_tutorial.md

 end
 ```

-10. Finally, end your script by terminating the calling to MPI environment.
+10. Finally, end your script by terminating the calling to MPI
+    environment.

 ```
 MPI.Finalize()
 ```

-To run this script you can do (e.g. 3 computing units)
+To run this script, you can use the following code (using 3 MPI
+processes):

 ```
 mpirun -n 3 julia generalcase.jl
 ```